fazpass/fia-documentation/README.Server.md

 # Whitelist IP

 Contact our admin via whatsapp for more information about whitelist IP.
-To contact our admin, check this [Dashboard Documentation].
+To contact our admin, check this [Dashboard Documentation](README.Dashboard.md).